-With this article, I make an attempt to show you how hooks can help you write cleaner, smaller and more efficient code.
+With this article, I tried to show you how Hooks can help you write cleaner, smaller and more efficient code.
 90% Remember!

 First, let’s list out the common problems we all face with React Components as they are today: